imjoshdean/canjs-webstorm/README.md

 ## Using Live Templates

 Using live templates is simple.
 In OS X, just type `⌘ + J` in order to bring up live templates.
+In Windowsa and Linux, type `Ctrl + J`.

 All templates start with either `can-` or `stache-`, depending on whether or not you are in a JavaScript or Stache template file, respectively.